The Curriculum Project

 Water in Our World

 Students will develop a basic appreciation of and love for the value of water.

 Students will understand how a safe and reliable drinking water supply system works.

 Down the Drain or Out of Sight, Out of Mind

 Students will discover how cities engineer an effective wastewater systems and how it works.

 Students will understand the environmental balancing act between land use and development and water quality.

-Green Plan for the Future: Playing a Part
+Green (and Blue) Plan for the Future: Playing a Part

 Students will explore 21st-century solutions that promote sustainable practices on land that impact water quality.